 Broadway is a must for anyone visiting NYC but it is costly!
 Hamilton tickets were crazy expensive.
 If you don’t want to spend a lot then try waiting in line at a TKTS Booth at Times Square, Lincoln Center or South Street Seaport for discounted seats or you can try the online lottery for the show you want to see.
 We tried the online lottery but were unsuccessful 🙁

-We’ve seen someone sporting a Yankees hat in every destination in Asia.
+We’ve seen someone sporting a Yankees hat in every destination in Asia and all over Europe.
 They’re a big deal.
 Catching a game, a dog, and a cold one with some great weather would be a good time!

 The Met (Metropolitan Museum of Art)